PwtanSG/deploy-aws-static-website-s3-cloudfront-route53-acm/README.md

 # The project
 This project demonstrates how AWS services like S3, CloudFront and Route 53 can be used to host a static website with a SSL cert and a custom domain (Godaddy purchased domain).
 A simple AWS cloudformation template is used to deploy AWS infrastructure required by the AWS services.

-- CloudFront caches content in edge locations globally, reducing latency for users.
 - S3 : S3 bucket is use to host the application code/files.
-Access can be restricted to CloudFront, preventing direct public access to S3 bucket.
+- CloudFront caches content in edge locations globally, reducing latency for users and restricted access to CloudFront through OAC(origin access control), preventing direct public access to S3 bucket.
 - Route 53: manage Custom Domain and access of site content via custom domain instead of using an S3 bucket or cloudfront URL.
 - Certification Manager : HTTPS support using CloudFront to provide SSL/TLS certificates via ACM, securing website traffic.